JieDing/github-followers-action/README.md

 ### Set Your PAT

-You can create a PAT by this step-by-step [instruction].
+You can create a PAT by following this step-by-step [instruction].

 When you select the scopes, or permissions, you'd like to grant this token, make sure following scopes are enabled: